FaithAlone.net

 31 And they said, Believe on the Lord Jesus Christ, and thou shalt be saved, and thy house.

-No mention of prayer or confession.
-No mention of prayer or confession either in John 3:16, 18, 36, 5:24, 6:47, Ephesians 2:8-9, Romans 4:5, 5:1, 10:4, etc. This means that if confession is required for Salvation from Hell, God told us one time, in the middle of the book of Romans, and left that out of hundreds of other passages telling us what we need to do to be saved.
+There is no mention of prayer or confession in the above passage.
+Neither is there a mention of prayer or confession in John 3:16, 18, 36, 5:24, 6:47, Ephesians 2:8-9, Romans 4:5, 5:1, 10:4, etc. This means that if confession is required for Salvation from Hell, God told us one time, in the middle of the book of Romans, and left that out of dozens of other passages of Scripture which explain what we need to do to be saved.

 Romans 10:10